City of Detroit Frequently Asked Questions

 What is the City of Detroit employee tuition savings?

 All employees of the City of Detroit, as well as their spouses and dependents younger than 24, will receive a tuition savings of 15 percent thanks to an agreement between the City of Detroit and Central Michigan University.
-The tuition savings applies to select online programs and classes taken at CMU's satellite locations.
+The tuition savings applies to select online programs.
 It does not apply to classes taken at the Mount Pleasant campus or for main campus students taking online courses.

 What academic programs are available with the City of Detroit employee tuition savings?

-More than 30 academic programs are available, including select CMU Global Campus certificates, bachelor's degrees and master's degrees.
+More than 30 academic programs are available, including select CMU Online certificates, bachelor's degrees and master's degrees.

 This tuition savings does not apply to doctoral programs and excludes the Master of Business Administration, Master of Science in Information Systems, Master of Entrepreneurial Transactions, Bachelor of Science in Business Administration and Bachelor of Science in Nursing.